cncf/glossary/content/en/cloud-computing.md

 tags: ["infrastructure", "fundamental", ""]
 ---

-## What it is

-Cloud computing offers compute resources like CPU, network, and disk capabilities on-demand over the internet, allowing users to access and use computing power in a remote physical location.
+Cloud computing is a method of providing computing resources such as CPU power, storage, and network capabilities via the internet.
+It allows users to leverage remote computing power located in distant data centers.
+There are two types: private cloud, dedicated to a single organization, and public cloud, open for general use.
-It extends beyond merely providing resources and we generally differentiate between private and public cloud.
-These models differ based on the usage and accessibility of the cloud infrastructure.

-In a private cloud, the infrastructure is exclusively dedicated to a single organization, and it can exist both on-premises (within the organization's physical location) or off-premises (hosted by a third-party service provider).
-This setup offers more control over the infrastructure, data security, and regulatory compliance, and can be customized to meet specific business needs.

-On the other hand, a public cloud is a shared infrastructure available for open public services, where resources are owned and operated by third-party cloud service providers.

-Additionally, a hybrid cloud model combines aspects of both private and public clouds.
-This model enables businesses to leverage the advantages of both deployment models by integrating their private cloud with the public cloud.
-This combination can be used for creating a balanced, flexible, and cost-effective cloud environment.

-Therefore, the distinction among cloud computing models isn't solely about whether the infrastructure is private or public.
-It also involves the location of the infrastructure and the customization level it can offer, as well as the possibility to create a hybrid solution that maximizes the benefits of both environments.

 ## Problem it addresses

-Organizations traditionally faced two main challenges when attempting to expand computing power.
-They could either acquire, support, and design (new) facilities to host their physical servers and network or expand and maintain existing ones.
+Historically, organizations looking to increase their computing capacity faced a dilemma: either invest in new facilities for their servers and networks or upgrade existing ones.
+This process was time-consuming and resource-intensive.
-Cloud computing solves that challenge by allowing organizations to outsource some of their computing needs.

 ## How it helps

-Cloud providers allow organizations to rent compute resources on-demand and pay for usage, delivering two key benefits.
-First, organizations can focus on their product or service without waiting, planning, and spending resources on new physical infrastructure.
-And second, they can simply [scale](/scalability/) on-demand as needed.
-Cloud computing allows organizations to adopt as much or as little infrastructure as they need.
+Cloud computing addresses this by enabling organizations to rent computing resources as needed, without the burden of managing physical infrastructure.
+This approach offers two main advantages.
+Firstly, it frees organizations to concentrate on their core business, eliminating delays and costs associated with setting up new infrastructure.
+Secondly, it provides the flexibility to [scale](/scalability/) resources up or down based on demand, aligning infrastructure needs closely with business requirements.
+Thus, cloud computing offers a practical solution for organizations to access the amount of infrastructure they need, when they need it, without overcommitting resources.

+---